 Echinoids can usually be collected by simply searching on the foreshore, and their spines and crinoid plates can also be found in the same way in loose rocks.

-The chalk at Danes Dyke is Upper Chalk from the Campanian stage of the Cretaceous.
+The chalk at Danes Dyke is from the White Chalk Subgroup from the Campanian stage of the Cretaceous.
 It is part of the Flamborough Chalk Formation, and all three members (the South Landing Member, Danes Dyke Member and Sewerby Member) are present.
 The chalk is white, well-bedded and flint-free, with common marl seams (typically about one every metre).
 There are common stylolitic surfaces and pyrite nodules.
 The formation is up to about 265m thick (onshore).

 Common sense when collecting at all locations should be used and knowledge of tide times is essential.
 The tidal conditions at this part of the coastline can be very dangerous, so make sure you return before the tide turns.
 The cliffs are quite high and it is important to keep away from their base, as rocks often fall.